meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 - Our liability is limited to the amount paid for the service
 - We are not responsible for local data loss, device damage, or third-party actions
 - Users assume risk for any decisions based on app analysis results
-- We are not responsible for email delivery issues, OTP code delays, or Google Sign-In service interruptions
+- We are not responsible for email delivery issues, OTP code delays, Google Sign-In service interruptions, or payment processing issues
+- In-app product purchases are made at user's own risk and discretion

 ## Termination

 You may delete your account and stop using the service at any time.
 We may suspend or terminate accounts for violations of these Terms.
+Upon termination:

-Upon termination, your right to use the app ceases immediately, and local data remains on your device until the app is uninstalled.
+- Your right to use the app ceases immediately
+- Local data remains on your device until the app is uninstalled
+- Active subscriptions continue until the end of the current billing period
+- In-app product purchases may become inaccessible
+- Account deletion will remove access to purchased features

 If using Google Sign-In, you can revoke access permissions through your Google account settings.